-While debt management plans might help some people solve their financial difficulties, these types of plans can sometimes lead to more money troubles.
-Many debt management agencies charge high fees for services that consumers can handle themselves, make promises they don’t keep, and fail to pay creditors in a timely manner (if at all).
+While debt management plans might help some people solve their financial difficulties, these types of programs can sometimes lead to more money troubles.
+Many debt management agencies charge high fees for services that consumers can handle themselves, make promises they don't keep, and fail to pay creditors promptly (if at all).

-Companies that offer debt management plans work with you and your creditors to come up with a plan to repay your unsecured debts, like credit cards, small medical debts, and collection debts.
-In many cases, companies offering debt management plans call themselves “credit counseling agencies.”
+Companies that offer debt management plans work with you and your creditors to develop a strategy to repay your unsecured debts, like credit cards, small medical debts, and collection debts.
+In many cases, companies offering debt management plans call themselves "credit counseling agencies."

-Here’s how a typical debt management plan might work: The debtor deposits money into an account every month, and the credit counseling agency uses the money to make payments to creditors under the plan.
-Usually, the debtor has to make regularly scheduled payments into the account for three to five years and, under the terms of most plans, must pay the debt management company a fee in addition to the monthly deposits.
+Here's how a typical debt management plan might work: You deposit money into an account every month, and the credit counseling agency uses the money to make payments to your creditors under the plan.
+Usually, you have to make regularly scheduled payments into the account for three to five years.
+The terms of most plans require you to pay the debt management company a fee in addition to the monthly deposits.

-Probably the biggest upside to a debt management plan is that creditors often agree to waive certain fees and reduce interest rates as part of the plan.
-Most creditors will make some concessions when you’re on a legitimate debt management program.
+Probably the biggest upside to a debt management plan is that creditors often agree to waive some fees and reduce interest rates as part of the program.
+Most creditors will make some concessions when you're on a legitimate debt management plan.
 Eliminating the interest can significantly reduce the amount you owe each month.

 Here are a few more advantages of using a good debt management program: